rgb-led-matrix/rgb-led-matrix/README.md

 ### scripts
 This is a folder containing helper scripts for setup and other things.
 These will be referenced by other sections.

+## Porting

+### Adding new platform
+Implement the implementations required under port folder.
+You have a wide range of freedom here.
+However this must be able to run without special permissions.
+This will likely require kernel modules found in top level modules folder as submodules.
+Any require firmware should be added to a top level firmware folder as a submodule.

+### Adding new pin-mapper IO interface
+There are two types for consideration.
+Internal and external.
+Internal is generally from GPIO.
+External have folders containing submdoules in top level external folder.

+Canvas_ID is used to pick out the implementations.
+Names should bear out the implementation group.
+For example HUB75_blah, would reference an internal implementation named HUB75.
+These will have their own notion of PixelDesignator, pin-mapping, CFG, framebuffers, etc. While RP2040_blah, would reference an external implementation named RP2040.
+These will have their own notion of PixelDesignator, pin-mapping, CFG, framebuffers, etc. In both cases blah names a framebuffer and CFG, while the rest is shared.

+### Adding hardware adapters
+Per platform and pin-mapper IO interface there are folders for storing hardware adapters.

+### Adding toolcahins, build automation, setup, etc.
+A general collection of scripts can be found in the top level scripts folder.